gladishd/foundations-final-checkpoint-graded/README.md

 ### Tips

-* Each folder has a README.md file; **read the README files** to get an overview of each Test Spec and Point Value, as well as problem concept.
+* Each folder has a README.md file; **read the README files** to get an overview of each Test Spec and Point Value.
 * You are encouraged to `git commit` at regular milestones.

 ---